 This chapter aims at helping a developer to write his first Frama-C plug-in.
 At the end of the tutorial, any developer should be able to extend Frama-C with a simple analysis available as a Frama-C plug-in.
 This chapter was written as a step-by-step explanation on how to proceed towards this goal.
 It will get you started but does not tell the whole story.
-In particular, some very important aspects for the integration in the framework are omitted here and are described in chapter 5.
+You will get it with your own experiment, and by reading the other chapters of this guide on need.